MoS2DL/tmux-sessionx/README.md

 ## WARNING ⚠️
 * If you're running `fzf` lower than [0.35.0](https://github.com/junegunn/fzf/releases/tag/0.35.0) there are a few missing missing features that might break the plugin.
 Either consider upgrading or add `@sessionx-legacy-fzf-support 'on'` to your config (see [configuration](#additional-configuration-options))
+* There is a conflict when using `tmux` [3.2a](https://github.com/tmux/tmux/tree/3.2a) preventing the pop-up window to show.
+Upgrading `tmux`, e.g., to version [3.4](https://github.com/tmux/tmux/tree/3.4) fixes this issue
 * This plugin is not designed to be used outside Tmux, although PRs are happily recieved!